JuliusGrote/Tetrix_Psychopy/README.md

 ## Additional Material

-In addition to the actual paradigm resources we created instruction material and questionaires.
+In addition to the actual paradigm, we created instruction material and questionaires.
 Those are available from our [OSF-Preregistration](https://osf.io/6hzbj/?view_only=f3d734306e2d47c2b9ff41e5da0caf47).

 ## Software Licence